With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Ingham County, MI.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Ingham County, Michigan can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

-Child And Family Charities is a mental health treatment center in Ingham County, MI, located at 4287 Five Oaks Drive, 48911 zip code area.
-Child And Family Charities provides outpatient treatment.
-Child And Family Charities offers integrated dual diagnosis disorder treatment, group therapy and behavior modification to seniors 65 or older, children / adolescents and young adults.
-Child And Family Charities also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
-Additional services at Child And Family Charities consist of family psychoeducation, suicide prevention services and case management.
+Child And Family Charities is a mental health clinic in Ingham County, Michigan, located at 4287 Five Oaks Drive, 48911 zip code.
+Child And Family Charities offers outpatient treatment.
+Child And Family Charities provides individual psychotherapy, group therapy and behavior modification to children / adolescents, seniors 65 or older and adults.
+Child And Family Charities also supports people with trauma, people with PTSD and people requiring dual diagnosis treatment.
+Some other services provided by Child And Family Charities include court-ordered outpatient treatment, education services and suicide prevention services.

-Lansing Psychological Associates is a mental health clinic in Ingham County, Michigan, located at 234 Michigan Avenue, 48823 zip code.
-Lansing Psychological Associates offers outpatient treatment.
-Lansing Psychological Associates provides psychotropic medication, couples/family therapy and integrated dual diagnosis disorder treatment to young adults, children / adolescents and seniors 65 or older.
-Some other services provided by Lansing Psychological Associates include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.
+Lansing Psychological Associates is a mental health facility in Ingham County, MI, located at 234 Michigan Avenue, 48823.
+Lansing Psychological Associates provides outpatient treatment.
+Lansing Psychological Associates provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and trauma therapy to seniors 65 or older, adults and young adults.
+Some other services available at Lansing Psychological Associates include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.

-Mclaren Orthopedic Hospital Gems is a mental health facility in Ingham County, MI, located at 2727 South Pennsylvania Avenue, 48910.
+Mclaren Orthopedic Hospital Gems is one of mental health facilities in Ingham County, Michigan, located at 2727 South Pennsylvania Avenue, 48910 zip code.
 Mclaren Orthopedic Hospital Gems provides hospital inpatient treatment.
-Mclaren Orthopedic Hospital Gems provides activity therapy, group therapy and psychotropic medication to seniors 65 or older.
+Mclaren Orthopedic Hospital Gems provides individual psychotherapy, psychotropic medication and group therapy to seniors 65 or older.
 Mclaren Orthopedic Hospital Gems also supports seniors or older adults and people with Alzheimer's or dementia.
-Some other services available at Mclaren Orthopedic Hospital Gems include integrated primary care services, diet and exercise counseling and case management.
+Additional services provided at Mclaren Orthopedic Hospital Gems include integrated primary care services, education services and suicide prevention services.

 Sparrow Behavioral Health Services Saint Lawrence Campus is a mental health clinic in Ingham County, MI, located at 1210 West Saginaw Street, 48915.
-Sparrow Behavioral Health Services Saint Lawrence Campus provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
-Sparrow Behavioral Health Services Saint Lawrence Campus offers electroconvulsive therapy, couples/family therapy and psychotropic medication to seniors 65 or older, young adults and adults.
-Sparrow Behavioral Health Services Saint Lawrence Campus also supports people with Alzheimer's or dementia, people with serious mental illness and people requiring dual diagnosis treatment.
+Sparrow Behavioral Health Services Saint Lawrence Campus provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
+Sparrow Behavioral Health Services Saint Lawrence Campus offers couples/family therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, young adults and adults.
+Sparrow Behavioral Health Services Saint Lawrence Campus also supports people with Alzheimer's or dementia, people requiring dual diagnosis treatment and seniors or older adults.

 Battle Creek Vamc Lansing Cboc is a mental health treatment clinic in Ingham County, Michigan, located at 2025 South Washington Avenue, 48910 zip code.
-Battle Creek Vamc Lansing Cboc provides telemedicine/telehealth and outpatient treatment.
-Battle Creek Vamc Lansing Cboc provides couples/family therapy, individual psychotherapy and trauma therapy to young adults, adults and seniors 65 or older.
+Battle Creek Vamc Lansing Cboc provides outpatient treatment and telemedicine/telehealth.
+Battle Creek Vamc Lansing Cboc provides group therapy, trauma therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
 Battle Creek Vamc Lansing Cboc also supports veterans.
-Additional services provided by Battle Creek Vamc Lansing Cboc consist of suicide prevention services, intensive case management and supported housing.
+Additional services provided by Battle Creek Vamc Lansing Cboc consist of housing services, supported housing and mentoring/peer support/consumer-run services.

 Yes, Michigan offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.